robert-rc2i/ptq-client-webapp/README.md

 This will replace your current project with the latest changes from the git repo and install any new dependencies that the project may have added

 ## How to serve the web app
-You can also serve the built project by using `serve` module.
+You can serve the built project by using `serve` module.
 From the project root directory type the following commands:

     npm run build
     npx serve -s build